jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the discount offered to the group of employees is the same or less than the discount offered to the group described in paragraph (a).

 ### CX 33B Benefits for members of Parliament
-Reasonable estimates may be used to determine, for the purposes of the FBT rules, what benefit provided under the Members of Parliament (Remuneration and Services) Act 2013 to a member of Parliament is a fringe benefit, or excluded from being a fringe benefit, or valued at zero.
+Reasonable estimates may be used to determine, for the purposes of the FBT rules, what benefit provided under the Parliament Act 2025 to a member of Parliament is a fringe benefit, or excluded from being a fringe benefit, or valued at zero.

 **Definitions**